Cyb8r/hng-stage1/linux-user-creation-task/README.md

 ## Usage

 1. Save the scripts as create_users.sh.
-2. Modify permissions: chmod +x create_users.sh
+2. Modify permissions: `chmod +x create_users.sh`
-3. Update the USER_FILE variab;e in the script to point to your user information file path.
+3. Update the USER_FILE variable in the script to point to your user information file path.
 4. Run the script: ./create_users.sh

 ## Important Notes

-- This script leverages the chpasswwd command with the --stdin option to set passwords.
+- This script leverages the chpasswwd command with the `--stdin` option to set passwords.
 Ensure this functionality is available on your ssytem.
 - You might need to adjust file permissions for /var/secure/user_passords.txt based on your security requirements.

 ## Additional Information